How to use the AND function

 and returns "".

-7. AND function Conditional formatting
+7. Conditional formatting

 The image above shows two cells highlighted by the Conditional formatting formula applied to cell range B3:C8.
 The conditions are specified in cells E3:F3 respectively.